Building a Custom Windows OS Template

 9. Shutdown your Windows properly

-Click the Windows icon in the bottom left, then go to Power -> Shutdown
+Click the Windows icon in the bottom left, then Power, then Shut down.

 Please Note